How to Beat Social Media Algorithms in 2025?

 Let’s start with a fun fact!

 No social media users see the same content on their feeds daily.
-But how do social media platforms ensure users view content especially tailored for them?
+But how do social media platforms ensure users view content that is specially tailored for them?

 1. Relevancy